 CO2 extraction is a far less costly extraction method compared to other extraction solvents.
 For example, CO2 is 4 cents a pound compared to ethanol which can be roughly $4 per pound.
 Solvent losses also contribute to overall cost.
 As an example, 1-ton-per-day ethanol extraction systems would see an estimated $1,260,000 in solvent costs in just one year compared to just $42,048 using CO2.

 Because there are no chemical denaturants or volatile solvents left over in a CO2 extracted product, there is little doubt that it is the safest extraction process for consumers.
 A natural and organic solvent like CO2 means customer assurance without sacrificing product potency making CO2 extraction systems the best choice for unadulterated products that are certainly safe for regular consumption.

-Supercritical CO2 has become the preferred method for extracting THC and CBD oils to serve markets with the most demanding standards for safety, quality, purity and consistency.
+Supercritical CO2 has become the preferred method for extracting CBD oils to serve markets with the most demanding standards for safety, quality, purity and consistency.
 It is also preferred by consumers for the same reasons.
-For these reasons, extraktLAB chooses to utilize this preferred extraction method and advocate other hemp and cannabis processors to do the same.
+For these reasons, extraktLAB chooses to utilize this preferred extraction method and advocate other hemp processors to do the same.